 Alekhine said that he would easily win and there were not many to argue with him.
 He did not really prepare for the match and drank heavily throughout.
 In contrast the Maths professor Euwe prepared meticulously and played diligently.

 It seemed that Alekhine was falling into the same trap of complacency as Capablanca had eight years previously.
-Although he led 5-2 at one stage Euwe finished strong and beat him 9-8 with 13 draws to take the title.
+Although he led 5-2 at one stage Euwe finished strong and beat him 9-8 (13 draws)

 This was an even bigger shock than Alekhine's victory over Capablanca.
 Alekhine was fortunate that Euwe would not freeze him out in a similar way that he had avoided the Cuban.

 Euwe's innate sense of fairness and gentlemanly conduct meant that there was no question of the former champion not getting a rematch.
 The rematch was scheduled for 1937, again to be played in Holland.
 In the meantime he finished 3rd at Nottingham 1936